Shouldn’t the after-effects of vaccination be discussed before?

 Q: Can the vaccines be administered at a later age?

-Allow yourself as much time as YOU need to decide what you feel is the best health option for your family whether it be a delayed vaccine schedule or none at all.
-Vaccines can be given at a much later age if that is where the research leads you.
+Concerned parents should take as long as THEY need to make an informed decision.
+Vaccines can be given much later on if parents wish.
+Allow yourself as much time as YOU need to decide what you feel is the best health option for your family whether it be a delayed schedule or none at all.

 Q: Are there any reliable figures to compare complications of a disease with complications from a vaccine?